 A Window On The Cruising World

 This website is an online scrapbook in which we report on our travels and adventures, review items of equipment, and broadcast outspoken ideas and opinions about the cruising lifestyle.
 Sometimes we even let you know where we are, or where the boat is – which is not always the same thing – but we don’t do that very often because we realise that you couldn’t give a hoot.

 The website has been up and running for around ten years now, and it had a predecessor – The Mollymawk Times – which the children wrote and published and printed and sent out to friends and family.
 If you would feel more comfortable sitting in your easy chair, with the “magazine” in your lap, feel free to print out a copy’ but just don’t print any of it out in anybody else’s magazine.
 The writings, photographs and entire content of the website are subject to copyright – so if you want permission to reproduce something, please get in touch.

 The website works in the same way as your email inbox, or any other news website, with the articles piling up on top of one another chronologically.
 The oldest ones will be at the bottom of the list.

 The photos can be enlarged by clicking on them.
 To get back to the text click again on the picture.

-If you have any questions regarding the cruising lifestyle, you might find the answers on our Q & A page.
+If you have any questions regarding the cruising lifestyle, you might find the answers by using the search box.
 If not, feel free to send them along and we’ll see if we can help.

 If you want some good reading material, follow this link to our books page.